Journey 1

 | Peleg's death (Sumerian collapse) | ~2033 BC | Ur III collapses ~2004 BC; Sumerian dies as a living language |

 Genesis 10 records where Noah’s descendants migrated and settled.
-But one verse invites a more specific reading: “from these, the clans of Noah’s sons, the nations spread out over the earth after the flood” (Gen 10:32).
+But one verse invites a more specific reading of the clans of Noah’s sons: “From these the nations spread out over the earth after the flood” (Gen 10:32).

 Is the pattern plausible?
 Watch and judge.